Plan load tests by using Apache JMeter

 </httpSample>

-Tim: Under a typical load, I like to see average request times of less than one second.
+The ideal request times should average less than one second.
 No more than 10 percent of requests should take more than one second.
 You can configure JMeter to report statistics such as the minimum, maximum, and average response times or the standard deviation.
-I wrote a script to help provide this information.
+You could write a script to help provide this information.

-But before we do that, one part remains.
-We can visualize the results if we provide them in a format that Azure Pipelines understands.
+To visualize the test results, you need to provide them in a format that Azure Pipelines understands.
 Azure Pipelines can parse an XML file that contains test results, but the file needs to be in a supported format.
 Supported formats include CTest, JUnit (including PHPUnit), NUnit 2, NUnit 3, Visual Studio Test (TRX), and xUnit 2.
-I bet we can write an XSLT file that converts the JMeter results to JUnit.
+You could write an XSLT file that converts the JMeter results to JUnit.

 Transform the report to JUnit